 Later, return to Quito for a farewell dinner at a local restaurant.
 After dinner, transfer to the airport for your flight home.
 Breakfast & dinner provided.

 Day 16: Arrive USA.
 Your exciting South American adventure ends as you touch down in Miami today.

 Take advantage of your already-included international airfare by joining our pre-tour extension to Paracas, Peru for a special opportunity to visit the Nazca Lines, one of the greatest mysteries of the ancient world!
 Passengers taking the Nazca Lines Extension will depart the U.S. 3 days before the departure dates shown and join the main tour on Day 1 of the itinerary above.

 Day 1: USA/Lima.
 Your exciting journey to Peru begins today as you depart on your flight bound for Lima, Peru's diverse capital city, Lima, "City of the Kings."
 Upon arrival, after customs formalities, you will be met and transferred to your hotel.
-Accommodations: Casa Andina Private Collection Miraflores.
+Accommodations: Doubletree El Pardo on Jan 9 and Jan 23, 2014 departures, Casa Andina Private Collection Miraflores on all others.

 Day 2: Lima & Paracas.
 After a leisurely breakfast, depart mid-morning for Paracas, taking the Pan-American Highway south along the Pacific coast.
 Upon arrival, check into your hotel.
 The rest of the day is yours to explore the town of Paracas or enjoy the amenities of your seaside resort.
 Accommodations: Hacienda Bahia Paracas.
 Breakfast provided.